reactjs/react.dev/content/docs/refs-and-the-dom.md

   }

   componentDidMount () {
-    if (this.textInput) this.focusTextInput() // autofocus the input on mount
+    // autofocus the input on mount
+    if (this.textInput.value) this.focusTextInput()
   }

   render() {